How to Ask for a Raise

 - Does your attitude reflect your belief about your impact on the company’s success?
 Do you have proof that you’ve over-delivered in effort to complete and assist with tasks and projects?
 Have you been awarded recognition for doing so?

 - Prepare these and other details to make your case.
-Keep in mind that your ask should be a conversation, not a monologue.
+Keep in mind that when you ask for a raise it should be a conversation, not a monologue.
 Practice with someone who can role play the scenario with you.

 When you can present your case convincingly and from the heart, you are ready for the next step.